 Best Actress in a Comedy – Doris Day – 1960 Golden Globes

 Best Supporting Actor – Tony Randall – 1960 Golden Globes

 Best Written American Comedy – Stanley Shapiro and Maurice Richlin – 1960 Writers Guild of America

-Pillow Talk was a huge success when it was released and brought back the up-beat romantic comedy.
-It also revived the careers of Rock Hudson and Doris Day, who proved to be a successful pairing.
-The two stars showed their comedic talents effortlessly and you can tell that they enjoyed working together.
+Pillow Talk was a huge success when it was released and brought the up-beat romantic comedy back in style.
+It also revived the careers of Hollywood icons Rock Hudson and Doris Day, who proved to be a successful pairing.
+Pillow Talk was a perfect vehicle for them: the two stars showed their comedic talents effortlessly and you can tell that they enjoyed working together.
 Pillow Talk remains one of the most popular features of both of their careers.
 Its up-beat, lighthearted tone proved to be timeless as the film still has many fans all over the world.